chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 SCAR
 Now this looks familiar.
 Where have I seen this before?
 Let me think...
 (brightening)
 Oh, yes -- I remember!
-That's just the way your father looked before I killed him.
+That's just the way your father looked before he died.

+Simba slips, but Scar digs his claws into Simba's, just like he did with Mufasa.

+SCAR (CONT'D)
+And here's my little secret.
+(whispering)
+I killed Mufasa.

+[flashback, cool transition]

 Simba ROARS and leaps for Scar, hitting him like a freight train.
-They fight.
 Simba flips Scar.
-The hyenas freeze while Simba holds Scar down:
+The hyenas freeze while Simba pins Scar down:

 SIMBA
-You killed him!
-All this time, I hated myself -- when you're the one who did it!

-Scar calls to his army:
+Murderer!

 SCAR
-Help me, you idiots!

-Scar's legions rally around him.
-Scar and Simba fight through the crush of hyenas.
+No, Simba, please!

+SIMBA
+Tell them the truth.

+[...]

+Simba's paw puts pressure on Scar's throat.

+SCAR
+(choking)
+Alright!
+I did it.

+SIMBA
+(darkly)
+So they can hear you.

+SCAR
+(louder)
+I killed Mufasa.

+The lionesses pounce into action at the words.
+A dozen hyenas pile onto Simba.
+A fight ensues.
 ```

 You could say: